Articles About Crystal River Cruises

 Currently, the new offerings include the 62-passenger expedition-style ESPRIT, which debuted in the Seychelles in December 2015.

 As for river boats, the 158-passenger CRYSTAL MOZART debuted in July 2016 and is reviewed here.
 The first two of four new Rhine-class river boats debuted a year later: the 106-passenger CRYSTAL BACH and sister CRYSTAL MAHLER.
 The pair will cruise the Rhine, Main and Danube rivers.
-CRYSTAL DEBUSSY and CRYSTAL RAVEL are slated to debut in spring 2018.
+CRYSTAL DEBUSSY and CRYSTAL RAVEL debuted in spring 2018.

 The CRYSTAL MOZART is a 1987-built ship formerly operated by Peter Deilmann and TUI Cruises, and thanks to an extensive renovation and its large stylish suites and restaurants, plus gym, mini spa, hair salon and pool, it’s not easy to tell it’s one of the oldest river boats afloat in Europe.
 These attributes and the wonderful wraparound promenade on Deck 3 are thanks to CRYSTAL MOZART being the widest riverboat in service in Europe (not including Russia).